agxpro-z/property-record/property-record/README.md

 ### Smart Contract

-The smart contract (in folder `chaincode-xyz`) implements the following functions to support the application:
+The smart contract (in folder `chaincode-typescript`) implements the following functions to support the application:

 - CreateAsset
 - ReadAsset